 “For humans there is only memory, and memory is unreliable.”

-On March 15, 2016, Syncopation releases as an e-book for $4.99.
-Pre-order now from Smashwords or another e-book retailers: Barnes and Noble, Kobo, iBook (via your iProduct’s Apple store), etc. (Not currently available at amazon).
+Syncopation is available as an e-book for $4.99 from Smashwords , Barnes and Noble , Kobo, iBook (via your iProduct’s Apple store) and some other e-book retailers.
+Syncopation is not currently available at amazon.

 Syncopation book trailer: